enciyo/meet.ai/README.md

 ## English

 Meet.ai is a meeting bot that connects to Google Meet, records audio, transcribes speech, and provides meeting summaries.
 It uses SeleniumBase for browser automation, PyAudio for audio recording, and Google Cloud Speech-to-Text API for speech recognition.
+It uses `meet_bot.py`, `speech_rec.py`, `summarizer.py`, `audio_recorder.py` and `config.py` files.

 ### Features